sous-chefs/zabbix-agent/LIMITATIONS.md

 ## Known Issues

+* Package installs manage the package-supplied service with Chef's built-in `service` resource.
+  The cookbook does not create or override service units.
-* Source and prebuilt installs create a cookbook-managed systemd unit.
-SysV init and upstart are not supported by this full migration.
+* Source and prebuilt installs build/extract and configure the agent only.
+They do not create a system service because no service is supplied by those installation artifacts.
 * The old `agent_registration` recipe depended on external libzabbix resources without declaring a cookbook dependency.
 It is available as `zabbix_agent_registration` for consumers that provide the required libzabbix resource in their wrapper cookbook.